wishful-project/examples/Get_Started_Examples/Simple_GNURadio_Example/README.md

      Changing gain from 0 to 40
      Changing frequency to 2910000000.0
 RX will not receive data from now on.
-    Rate will maintain the last value monitored.
+    The rate will maintain the last value monitored.
 Signal level will be very low
 - Getting RX values
      Rate:     4060.423164
      Signal Level:      -3.170337